What is Auditory Integration Training (AIT)?

 These difficulties can cause discomfort or confusion in autistic children.

-Some practitioners also claim that AIT can help to improve speech and language difficulties and other core features of autism.
+Some practitioners also claim that AIT can help to improve speech and language difficulties and other core autism characteristics.

 Where does Auditory Integration Training (AIT) come from?

-What is the idea behind Auditory Integration Training (AIT)?
+What is the idea behind Auditory Integration Training (AIT) for autistic children?

 Auditory Integration Training (AIT) is based on the idea that our behaviour can be influenced by how we hear.
 Supporters of this theory also believe that hypersensitive hearing can limit people’s ability to learn and pay attention.